TheHackerDev/race-the-web/README.md

 ## Compiling

-If you already have Go installed on your system, you can simply run
+First, make sure you have Go installed on your system.
+If you don't you can follow the install instructions for your operating system of choice here: https://golang.org/doc/install.

+Build a binary for your current CPU architecture

 ```sh
 $ make build
 ```

-at the command-line from within the top-level directory of this project to build a binary for your CPU architecture.
-Or you can run
+Build for all major CPU architectures (see [Makefile](https://github.com/insp3ctre/race-the-web/blob/master/Makefile) for details) at once

 ```sh
 $ make
 ```

-to build for all major CPU architectures at once.

 ### Dep